jonatanpetersson/jp-weld/README.md

 ### Compiling

-- Run `npm run weld -- build` to build and compile your app and export a single `index.html`, `script.js` and `style.css` and if provided `/assets` to the directory `/dist` in your root directory.
+- Run `npx weld build` to build and compile your app and to a single `index.html`, `script.js` and `style.css` and if provided `/assets` to the directory `/dist` in your root directory.

+## Development

+### Upcoming - Slice 3

+Suggestions?

 ### WIP - Slice 2

 - ✅ Rewrite project in TS
-- ✅ Initiating project boilerplate by running `npm run weld -- init`
+- ✅ Initiating project boilerplate by running `npx weld init`
-- ✅ Support for folder structure inside /components
+- ✅ Support for custom folder structure inside /components
 - Make config to enable custom things like input and output directories

+### Complete

-### ✅ Slice 1
+Slice 1

-- Develop working component system
+- Develop basic but working component system
-- Implement compiling
+- Implement compiling functionality